 But exhausting as well.

-It’s probably not a coincidence that both my girlfriend and I got sick after returning from this trip.
+It’s probably not a coincidence that both Rachel and I got sick after returning from this trip.
 I think our bodies had had enough. 😉